The Best of the In-A-Nutshell Tours of the Norwegian Fjords

 Well worth investigating in more detail, Balestrand is where you’ll spend the night.
-But before you settle down for the night, you’ll have time to see what has attracted so many artists to the area.
+But before settling for the night, you’ll have time to see what has attracted many artists to the area.
 Its sights include St Olaf’s stave-style church, which was the inspiration for the building used in the coronation of Elsa in the Disney smash-hit Frozen.

 You’ll overnight at the nineteenth-century waterfront Kiviknes Hotel – one of the town’s most prominent buildings.